 EEF guidance reflects that the quality of homework set is more important than the quantity of homework required from the pupil.
 However, guidance on the total amount of nightly homework set for each year group is reviewed annually by the Senior Leadership Team and the school governing body, with student wellbeing and appropriate time allocation to support the demands of a knowledge-based curriculum in mind.
-At All Saints' we expect that students are routinely set the following amount of homework in each year group -:
+At All Saints' we recommend that students in each year group should be spending the following amounts of time on homework, revision of class notes or other appropriate independent learning activities (e.g. retrieval activities from All Saints' Absolutes) per afternoon / evening on a school day -:

-- In Years 7 and 8, between 45 and 90 minutes

-- In Year 9, between 1 2 hours

-- In Years 10 and 11, between 1.5 2.5 hours
+- In Years 7 and 8, between 45 and 90 minutes.
+Homework will not be set for Year 7 in the first two weeks of the school year, to support their transition into the school. - In Year 9, between 1 2 hours - In Years 10 and 11, between 1.5 2.5 hours - In Years 12 and 13 according to students' individual programmes.